Calcium in food is most absorbed. The richest fruits and vegetables in calcium

 Other sources of calcium

-Green leafy salads: mustard, spinach, arugula, etc.
+Green leaf salads: mustard greens, spinach, arugula, etc.

 Vegetables: broccoli, cabbage, turnips, Chinese cabbage;

-Fish: salmon, sardines, etc.
+Fish: salmon, sardines, etc.;

-Besides, there is a lot of calcium in orange juice, tofu cheese, soy milk.
+In addition, there is a lot of calcium in orange juice, tofu cheese, soy milk.

 Many people have heard about the benefits of chia seeds, but do not know that 100 grams of these seeds can provide our body with almost 630 mg of calcium.